nginxinc/nginx-azure-workshops/labs/lab9/readme.md

 ## Nginx for Azure Caching Wrap Up

 Notice that is was pretty easy to define, and enable Nginx Caching for images and even other static page objects.
 Also notice that you set the Valid time = 60 seconds.
-This was intentional so you cand see object Expire quickly.
-However, in Production, you will coordinate with your app team to determine the proper Age timer for different object types.
-You can create multiple caches, with different names and Regex's, to have granular control over type, time, and size.
-It's EASY with Nginx for Azure!
+This was intentional so you can see object Expire quickly.
+However, in Production, you will coordinate with your app team to determine the proper Cache age timer for different object types.
+You can create multiple caches, with different names and Regex's, to have granular control over type, age time, size, etc.  It's EASY with Nginx for Azure!

 <br/>